 There was nothing for it, with a fridge load of blueberries in need of using up, I just had to do some baking.
 Interrogating my books, via Eat Your Books, two recipes appealed: Dan Lepard’s blueberry almond bar from Short and Sweet and blueberry streusel muffins from Tea with Bea.
 It was a tough choice, but in the end Dan won out.

 Blueberry and Rose Almond Shortbread

 Shockingly, chocolate did not feature in this recipe, so I added some.
-I also decided to cook the blueberries in rose syrup, as I’d recently made another batch.
-I upscaled the recipe too as I didn’t have the required 20 cm tin.
+I also decided to cook the blueberries in rose syrup.
+The flavour of rose goes well with a lot of fruit, but particularly so with blueberries.
+I also upscaled the recipe, as I didn’t have the required twenty centimetre tin.

 Then you make the almond shortbread.
 It’s not really shortbread as you don’t need eggs for that and this mixture contains an egg.
 But shortbread is a sort of shorthand for a biscuity texture that people understand.
 It’s made with ground almonds as well as flour.

 In the photos you see here, I made the shortbread with half wholemeal spelt and half white.
 However, I now make it with 100% wholemeal spelt flour.
 It doesn’t look as yellow, but it tastes just as good.

 The third layer is a sort of chocolate and almond caramel.
 It’s flavoured with almond extract and also contains flaked almonds.
 If you don’t like the idea of chocolate, just leave it out.